Zubz21/Kalshi_Predictor/README.md

 To start the streamlit app, run:
 `streamlit run kalshi_app.py`

+Be sure to update the dataset for the model daily.
+The correct files to do so would be '04' for updating data and '03' for executing the model.
+Will work on hosting slution that will update data daily.

 ## Images
 ![Alt text for the image](images/kalshi_app_img_1.png)
 ![Alt text for the image](images/kalshi_app_img_2.png)